vesuxyz/docs/docs/user-guides/create-pool-guide.md

 **2. Define the Extension**
 - Fee recipient: Set a Starknet account as recipient for fees, or check the Box for “No fees”

 Choose if _Pool emergency_ should be activated.
-If activatedf activated, specify:
+If activated, specify:
-- Number of sources: Set the number of data providers needed for the oracle.
+- Number of sources: Set the number of data providers required for the oracle.
 - Recovery period: The time during which a pool in emergency pause mode can attempt to recover.
 If you do not wish to enable an emergency pause mode, select "Deactivate".
 However, it is strongly recommended to keep this feature active for immutable pools to ensure an orderly shutdown mechanism.
 This helps limit losses and prevents potential bank runs.
 - Subscription period: Defines the timeframe within which borrowers have to repay their outstanding debt in order to be able to withdraw their collateral for a pool in shutdown mode.
 This is directly tied to the emergency pause mode and can only be deactivated if the _Recovery Period_ parameter is also deactivated.
-- Pool pause loan-to-value: When the total LTV for a lending pair hits this threshold, borrowing and withdrawals pause to protect users and ensure stability.
+- Pool pause loan-to-value: When the total LTV for a lending pair reaches this threshold, borrowing and withdrawals are paused to protect users and ensure stability.

 :::note
 Learn more about the shutdown mode in our [whitepaper](/explore/whitepaper#65-pool-emergency-shutdown).